-This book doesn’t merely focus on giving up alcohol or drugs, but says this is only the first step.
-Real recovery comes in the days and weeks following, when you’re challenged with living sober no matter what life throws at you.
+This book doesn’t merely focus on avoiding alcohol or drugs.
+In fact, it says this is only the first step.
+Real recovery comes in the days and weeks following, as you work to maintain sobriety, no matter what life throws your way.

 The Trip to Echo Spring: On Writers and Drinking

 In “The Trip to Echo Spring,” author Olivia Laing delves into the lives of several prolific writers and their relationships with alcohol.

 Blackout: Remembering the Things I Drank to Forget

-In “Blackout: Remembering the Things I Drank to Forget,” Hepola takes readers on her journey through alcoholism and recovery.
-She found alcohol wasn’t making her life better, but in fact draining it.
-In her recovery, she discovered her true self.
+In “Blackout: Remembering the Things I Drank to Forget,” Hepola takes readers on her journey through alcohol addiction and recovery.
+She found that alcohol didn’t make her life better — it drained her.
+But in recovery, she says, she discovered her true self.

 So Sad Today: Personal Essays

 Writer Melissa Broder became known through her Twitter account @sosadtoday.
-It became a place where she could anonymously share her struggles with anxiety, addiction, and low self-esteem.
-In “So Sad Today,” she expands on her tweets, giving readers insight into her poetic struggles through personal essays.
+She used this account to anonymously share her experiences with anxiety, addiction, and low self-esteem.
+In “So Sad Today,” she expands on her tweets, giving readers insight into the challenges she faced through personal essays.

-A Drinking Life: A Memoir
+A Drinking Life